Merry we meet. Merry we meet. Merry we meet. Merry we meet.

 Written and compiled by George Knowles

-Victor Henry Anderson is commonally regarded as the Grandmaster and founder of the Feri tradition of contemporary witchcraft.
-A Shaman, a Houngan, a Kahuna and Feri Priest he was also an accomplished poet and the author of ‘Thorns of the Blood Rose’, a classic book of Goddess poetry self published in 1970.
-As a contributor to popular “New Age” publications such as: Witch Eye, Green Egg and Nemeton, he wrote numerous articles on the Feri Tradition and Huna beliefs.
+Victor Henry Anderson is commonally regarded as the Grand Master and founder of the Feri Tradition of contemporary Witchcraft.
+A Shaman, Houngan, Kahuna and a Feri High Priest, he was also an accomplished poet and the author of ‘Thorns of the Blood Rose’, a classic book of Goddess poetry self published in 1970.
+As a writer he contributed numerous articles on the Feri Tradition and Huna beliefs to such popular publications as: Witch Eye, Green Egg and Nemeton

-Anderson was born on the 21st May 1917 to Hilbert and Frances Anderson in Clayton, New Mexico, and was delivered by his father “at home” on the ranch.
-While still a young boy the family moved to Bend, Oregon, where because of an earlier accident that left him almost sightless, he attended a school for the blind.
-During his youth he had many native Hawaiian teachers, and grew up to become an expert in ancient Hawaiian beliefs.
-He was later considered to be one of the last of the Kahuna’s.
-As a young teen, he was also initiated into Voodoo by a Mambo from Haiti who had immigrated to Southern Oregon.
+Victor was born on the 21st May 1917 to Hilbert and Frances Anderson in Clayton, New Mexico, where without medical support and unassisted, his father delivered him “at home” on the ranch.
+While still a young boy the family moved to Bend, Oregon, and there because of an earlier accident that left him almost sightless, he was forced to attend a school for the blind.
+It was here that he first met a Priestess from Africa, a Mambo who had immigrated to Oregon, and who trained and initiated him into the mysteries of Voodoo practices.

-At the early age of nine while walking in some nearby woods, he came upon an old woman sat inside a circle surrounded with bowls filled with herbs.
-She claimed to be a Faerie Witch, and that “he” was a Witch with special talents waiting to be called back into the Old Religion.
-She beckoned him to join her in the circle.
-While they sat inside the circle Anderson had a visionary experience in which despite his near blindedness, he clearly saw an image of the Horned God gradually transmogrify into an image of the Goddess.
-After communicating awhile with the deities, he returned to the present inside the circle.
-Teaching him the ritual use of herbs and tea infusions from the bowls around her, the old woman then anointed him with butter, oil and salt, and initiated him into the ways of the Faerie Folk.
+In 1926 while walking through some woods near his home, Victor chanced upon an old woman sat inside a circle surrounded with bowls filled with herbs.
+She claimed to be a Faerie Witch and that “he” was a Witch with special talents waiting to be called back into the Old Religion, she then beckoned him to join her in the circle.
+While they sat inside the circle Victor had a visionary experience in which despite his near blindness, he clearly saw an image of the Horned God gradually transmogrify into an image of the Goddess.
+After communicating with the deities, he returned to the present inside the circle.
+After teaching him the ritual use of herbs and tea infusions from the bowls around her, the old woman anointed him with butter, oil and salt, and initiated him into the ways of the Faerie Folk.

-In his late teens, Anderson was introduced to the Harpy coven, a pre-Gardnerian coven in southern Oregon that met and practised a form of witchcraft throughout the 1930’s.
+In his late teens, Victor was introduced to the Harpy coven, a pre-Gardnerian coven in southern Oregon that met and practised a form of witchcraft throughout the 1930’s.
 Members of the coven recognized his early talents and introduced him to their rituals.
 Their form of witchcraft was not so much a religion, but more a devotional science emphasizing harmony with nature through celebration, magic, music and ecstatic dancing.
 They revered Pagan deities and called them “The Old Gods” or “The Old Powers”, but didn’t have the developed theologies of later contemporary Traditions.
-The coven disbanded in the early 1940’s, and Anderson lost all further contact with the original members.
+The coven disbanded in the early 1940’s, since when Victor lost all further contact with the original members.

-Shortly after the coven disbanded, Anderson met Cora Ann Cremeans in 1944.
-Their attraction was instance as both felt that they had met before.
-They soon realized that their previous meetings had occurred on the astral plane, where they had travelled together and made love many times before.
-Three days later on the 03rd May 1944 they were married.
-Cora’s family were Christian, but also practised folk magic and one of the first things they did together was to build an altar.
-A year later in 1945 their son Victor Elon Anderson was born, the name “Elon” was given to Cora in a dream and means “Oak” in Hebrew.
+It was in 1944 that Victor first met with Cora Ann Cremeans, who had just arrived in Oregon from Alabama.
+As soon as they met their attraction was instant, and both knew they had met before.
+They soon realized their previous meetings had occurred on the astral plane, where they had travelled together and made love many times.
+Without hesitation three days later on the 03rd May 1944 they were married, and one of the first things they did together was build an altar to the Old Gods.
+A year later in 1945 they were blessed with a son Victor Elon Anderson.
+The name “Elon” means “Oak” in Hebrew, and was a named Cora received in a dream.

 In 1948 Victor moved the family to Niles, California where they eventually purchased a home and settled for good in nearby San Leandro.
-In the mid-1950’s after reading a book by Gerald Gardner called Witchcraft Today (1954), it appeared to Victor and Cora that Witchcraft as they knew it, seemed to be going public, which inspired them to start their own coven based on the knowledge they already shared.
-They also received a letter in 1960 from Leo Martello and several other witches in Italy encouraging him to teach the Craft in California.
-As a result they formed a coven known as “Mahealani”, the Hawaiian name for “full moon”.
+In the mid-1950’s after reading Witchcraft Today (1954) a book by Gerald Gardner, it appeared to Victor and Cora that the Craft as they knew it, seemed to be going public, and this inspired them to start their own coven based on the knowledge they already shared.
+In 1960 they also received a letter from Leo Martello and several other Italian witches who encouraged them to start teaching the Craft in California.
+As a result they formed a coven known as “Mahealani”, the Hawaiian name for “Full Moon”.

 Gwydion Pendderwen

-In the 1970s, the Andersons formed a new coven with together with Pendderwen and Alison Harlow, but the group disbanded after a few years and each went their separate ways.
-Pendderwen continued to teach and initiate Feri Witches; he also began teaching what he called “Faery Shamanism” based on his preference for Irish and Welsh “Faery lore”.
+In the 1970’s, the Andersons formed a new coven together with Gwydion and Alison Harlow (an early initiate), but the group disbanded a few years later and each went their separate ways.
+Gwydion continued to teach and initiate Feri Witches; he also began teaching what he called “Faery Shamanism” based on his preference for Irish and Welsh “Faery lore”.
 As he initiated more and more people, his group or lineage became known as the “Watchmaker”.
-His group however remains rather reclusive and not much is known about them outside their own circles.
+This group however remains rather reclusive and not much is known about them outside their own circles.

 Alison Harlow

-Victor was also an associate of Max Freedom Long, the founder of the Huna Research Associates in 1945, later the Huna International Fellowship, to which he became an early long-standing member and supporter.
+Victor was also an associate of Max Freedom Long (1890 - 1971), founder of the Huna Research Associates in 1945, later called the Huna International Fellowship, to which he became an early long-standing member and supporter.
 Huna is an Hawaiian word, and was first used by Long in 1936 to describe what he called “the secret science behind the miracles” the magic that ancient Hawaiian kahuna’s used and performed.
-Now known and trademarked as Huna Research Inc., it’s a none profit organization that coordinates the teaching, research and practice of ancient Hawaiian beliefs.
+Now known and trademarked as the Huna Research Inc., its a none profit organization that coordinates the teaching, research and practice of ancient Hawaiian beliefs.

-Over the years Victor and Cora Anderson have produced a number of books, most of which they self-published:
+Over the years Victor and Cora Anderson produced a number of books, most of which they self-published they include:

 Thorns of the Bloodrose by Victor Anderson (self-published in 1970) is a collection of his poetry.
 Many of the poems it contains have since found their way into the rituals of many lines of the Feri tradition.